 Key takeaways:

 A sickle cell crisis is a painful event that occurs in people who have sickle cell disease (SCD).
-These episodes can cause intense pain that may last hours to days.
+These episodes can cause intense pain that lasts hours to days.

 A sickle cell crisis is typically treated with pain medications such as acetaminophen (Tylenol), nonsteroidal anti-inflammatory drugs (NSAIDs), or opioids.
 The best choice will depend on your symptoms and pain severity, among other factors.

-Several medications are also FDA approved to prevent sickle cell crises from happening in the future.
-This includes two gene therapy medications: exagamglogene autotemcel (Casgevy) and lovotibeglogene autotemcel (Lyfgenia).
+Several medications are FDA approved to prevent sickle cell crises from happening in the future.
+This includes two gene therapy medications, exagamglogene autotemcel (Casgevy) and lovotibeglogene autotemcel (Lyfgenia).

-If you or a loved one have sickle cell disease (SCD), you're well aware how painful the condition can be.
-Sometimes, this pain can reach an overwhelming tipping point and cause what’s known as a “sickle cell crisis.”
+If you or a loved one have sickle cell disease (SCD), you're acutely aware how painful the condition can be.
+Sometimes, this pain can reach an overwhelming tipping point and cause what’s known as a sickle cell crisis, also known as a vaso-occlusive episode.

 A sickle cell crisis can cause a feeling of intense pain that needs immediate treatment.
 It happens when your red blood cells form a sickle shape — similar to the letter C — and clump together to block one or more blood vessels.
 This jam can happen suddenly and affect any part of your body.